SergiyKochenko/E-Shop/README.md

 The structure and the code of the project was based on my knowledge, with support Google search, Youtube, Slack, Stack Overflow and more:
   * Hello Django - I created CRUD functionalities based on previous experience of my projects.
-  * From I think  therefore I blog -  I borrowed confirmation messages code and also followed the site deployment steps outlined here.
+  * From I think  therefore my previous projects and knowledge -  I borrowed confirmation messages code and also followed the site deployment steps outlined here.

 Date picker field and minimum date validator learned from [here](https://gist.github.com/stasyao/99376eb0cf0ad3599f9737c421b5210e#part_4).